Suraj0791/bookly/build.md

 IN NUTSHELL AT TOP WE WILL DISPLAY THE OVERVIEW OF A NEW BOOK ADDED ALONG WITH IMAGE IN RIGHT SIDE ON LEFT SIDE WE will display the information details about book nd right will show image and then below we will have a popular books section showiung cards of boosk so in homepage we have two diff section bookoverview and booklist(for popular books)

+for now add constant data to build the bookoverview nd booklist comp using sample data